dex-guru/governance-framework/proposals/001_Core_Contributors_governance.md

 - Encourages active community engagement and contributions.
 - Provides a structured and transparent reward system for core contributors.
-- Recognizes the significant role of VCs in supporting Guru Network’s growth.

 ## Cons